 Portability and convenience

 Fishing gets a lot better and pleasant when it involves portable accessories.
 A fishfinder demands the same requirement that adds a good deal of convenience.
-If your fish finding device is light in weight, it would be easier for you to evaluate the details, especially when you on the driver’s seat.
+If your device is light in weight, it would be easier for you to evaluate the details, especially when you on the driver’s seat.

 This is a reason why modern kayakers go for such fish finders that can be synced with smartphones through Bluetooth or Wi-Fi.
 This lets one use the settings seamlessly, making their rides more comfortable and safer.